Take 6-Week Online Courses for Your Degree

 Indiana University Online

 The six- and eight-week courses offered at Indiana University (IU) are designed to give busy students the flexibility they need.
-These accelerated programs are in career-relevant fields, offer multiple enrollment dates, and offer badges and micro-credentials that you can add to your resume.
+These accelerated programs in career-relevant fields offer multiple enrollment dates, badges, and micro-credentials that you can add to your resume.

-IU also has accelerated bachelor’s programs in nursing, business administration, data science, and mathematics.
+If you want to accelerate your entire program instead of just a class, IU has accelerated bachelor’s programs in nursing, business administration, data science, and mathematics.
 The cost per credit ranges from $257 to $592 for in-state students and $378 to $627 for out-of-state students.

 Michigan Online

-Michigan Online offers a variety of courses that only last four or five weeks.
+Michigan Online’s classes are even faster than the ones we already mentioned, lasting only four or five weeks.
 These courses cover topics like sustainability, data visualization, public health, and artificial intelligence (AI).

 These courses are fully online and self-paced and often come with optional certificates.
 Most are free, but some are not, particularly those that are part of a degree program and may lead to course credit.